Release-Candidate/Bookmark-Visitor/docs/contributing.md

 - `./docs/index.md` - The documentation's home page.
 - `./docs/usage.md` - Usage information.
 - `./docs/contributing.md` - Information on how to contribute to the project.
-- `./docs/license.md` - The license of the Notoy browser extensions, GPLv3
+- `./docs/license.md` - The license of the Bookmark-Visitor, GPLv3

 Directory `./run_haddock.bat`.
 Sadly I haven't found a way to generate that documentation using `mkdocs build`, which is what Read the Docs calls to build it.
 So for now it is included in the source repository (but not the Stack template file).